Pooler, Georgia

 Pooler is a city in Chatham County, Georgia, United States.
-According to the official 2020 U.S. Census, the population was 25,711, up 34.3% from the 2010 population of 19,140.
+According to the official 2020 U.S. census, the population was 25,711, up 34.3% from the 2010 population of 19,140.
 Pooler is located northwest of Savannah along Interstates 95 and 16.
 It comprises part of the Savannah metropolitan area.

 History

 The city was named for railroad employee Robert William Pooler.

 During the Civil War, Pooler was a railway stop called Pooler's Station—the last stop before Savannah on the Central of Georgia Railway.
 In December 1864, Pooler was a meeting place for Union officers led by William Tecumseh Sherman, who negotiated with Savannah authorities for the strategic port city's peaceful surrender.

 Geography

-Pooler is located in northwestern Chatham County at 32°6′17″N 81°15′12″W. It is bordered by Port Wentworth to the north, Garden City to the east, a far-flung portion of Savannah to the north/northeast (Airport) and the southwest, and Bloomingdale to the west.
+Pooler is located in northwestern Chatham County at 32°6′17″N 81°15′12″W. It is bordered by Port Wentworth to the north, Garden City to the east, Savannah to the north and south, and Bloomingdale to the west.
 U.S. Route 80 intersects Interstate 95 just east of the city center; US 80 leads 9 mi east to downtown Savannah, while I-95 leads north into South Carolina and south 132 mi to Jacksonville, Florida.

 According to the United States Census Bureau, Pooler has a total area of 78.6 sqkm, of which 76.1 sqkm is land and 2.5 sqkm, or 3.18%, is water.